aument-lang/aument/docs/tour.md

 import "./importee.au"; // prints out Hello World
 ```

+All files are executed separately and you cannot directly use an imported file's variables/functions (unless exported).
 To export a function, use the `export` statement:

 ```
 // importee.au